Mrs Dale's Diary: Spin-offs

-Over the years it ran there were a number of books written around the characters, several authored in whole or part by Jonquil Antony, the most important scriptwriter at the beginning and for many years.
+Over the years it ran, there were a number of books written around the characters, several authored in whole or part by Jonquil Antony, the most important scriptwriter at the beginning and for many years.
 In 1970, the year after the programme finished, she took back her former characters after a fashion, publishing Dear Dr. Dale, a novel set after the end of the serial.

-In the same year Charles Simon, who had played Dr Dale in the Jessie Matthews years, did his own continuation of the story, going on tour in At Home With The Dales.
+In the same year, Charles Simon, who had played Dr Dale in the Jessie Matthews era, did his own continuation of the story, going on tour in At Home With The Dales.
 This show has its place in theatre history as the first professional venture of Cameron Mackintosh, later renowned for large-scale musicals.
-The Dales play was written by Charles Henry, who was soon discovered to be the versatile and experienced Charles Simon.
+The play was written by Charles Henry, who was soon discovered to be Simon.
 Later dates in the tour were cancelled because the audience did not seem to be there.
-"It would have been different if Jessie had done the tour" Charles Simon remarked a few months later (to actor Roger Sansom, with whom he was in a broadcast).
+"It would have been different if Jessie had done the tour", Simon remarked a few months later (to actor Roger Sansom, with whom he was in a broadcast).
 He was, however, the only member of the radio cast to make the transition.

 The play was published, but has seldom been revived.
-In 1972 it received an amateur production at Rugby Theatre, with Bridget Watson as Mrs Dale and Harry Roberts as her husband the doctor.
-The only professional revival seems to have been in 1997 at the Kenneth More Studio Theatre in Ilford, when Angela Ellis and Roger Braban played the senior Dales.
+In 1972, it received an amateur production at Rugby Theatre, with Bridget Watson as Mrs Dale and Harry Roberts as her husband the doctor.
+The only professional revival appears to have been in 1997 at the Kenneth More Studio Theatre in Ilford, when Angela Ellis and Roger Braban played the senior Dales.

 Catchphrase

-The phrase seized on by caricaturists as typical of Mrs Dale's narrative was "I'm rather worried about Jim..."
+The phrase seized on by caricaturists as typical of Mrs Dale's narrative was "I'm rather worried about Jim...".
 Indeed, the phrase was a staple of many comedy programmes, radio and television, in the early 1960s aiming to poke fun at safe, staid and undemanding middle-class lifestyles.
-The last episode ended with Mrs Dale saying, "There's one thing that won't change – I shall always worry about Jim..."
+The last episode ended with Mrs Dale saying, "There's one thing that won't change – I shall always worry about Jim...".

 Parodies

 Mrs Wilson's Diary

-Mrs Dale's Diary was the basis of Mrs Wilson's Diary in the fortnightly satirical magazine Private Eye.
-The writers (primarily John Wells) presented Mrs Wilson as seeing herself as comfortably middle class, in contrast to the working class pretensions (and middle class actuality) of her husband, for example the Wincarnis (a brand of tonic wine) and the worsted suits with two pairs of trousers (Wilson was from Huddersfield, a town known for the manufacture of worsted cloth).
+Mrs Dale's Diary was the inspiration for Mrs Wilson's Diary in the fortnightly satirical magazine Private Eye.
+The writers (primarily John Wells) portrayed Mrs Wilson (the wife of prime minister Harold Wilson) as seeing herself as comfortably middle class, in contrast to the working class pretensions (and middle class actuality) of her husband: for example, with the Wincarnis (a brand of tonic wine) and the worsted suits with two pairs of trousers (Wilson was from Huddersfield, a town known for the manufacture of worsted cloth).